ykim18mica/mica-gd220/lectures/w2-css-colors.md

   color: #9AD199; /* light green-ish */
 }
 ```
 Hexadecimal color uses base-16 numbers.
-There are three color channels just like RGB, and each channel is made up of two digits.
-Each channel goes from `00` to `FF` and anything inbetween such as `0F`, `CA`, `9C`, etc.
+We are used to base-10 numbers(meaning, we use 10 different digits from 0 to 9) but base-16 will have 16 different digits from 0 to 9 *and* A to F. There are three color channels just like RGB, and each channel is made up of two digits.
+Each channel goes from `00` to `FF` (F is the highest single number) and anything inbetween such as `0F`, `CA`, `9C`, etc.

 ## HSL